johnmathews/johnmathews.github.io.old/content/articles/corporate.md

 ## Corporate Culture

-Back in the office I spent the first few months figuring out how people were organised, how teams operated and how decisions were made.I think it took me about a year to feel like I understood how things really worked, and 1.5 years to feel like I could do all aspects of my job with certainty.
+Back in the office I spent the first few months figuring out how people were organised, how teams operated and how decisions were made.
+I think it took me about a year to feel like I understood how things really worked, and 1.5 years to feel like I could do all aspects of my job with certainty.
 There is a difference between how things are spoken about, and how things actually happen.

 My experience has been that performance is all that matters and behaviour is defined by self-interest.
 I don’t think this is different from previous environments I've worked in — academia isn't any different[^1] and the construction industry certainly isn’t.
 I wonder if the only way people can endure it is if they’ve not experienced anything else, or think it normal, or necessary.
 I find myself wishing we could be kinder to each other, and that we could create structures that incentivise mutual support.